isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 exception handling is almost always affordable (in time and space) and almost always leads to better code.
 This, of course, assumes a good implementation of the exception handling mechanisms, which is not available on all systems.
 There are also cases where the problems above do not apply, but exceptions cannot be used for other reasons.
-Some hard real-time systems are an example: An operation has to be completed within a fixed time with an error or a correct answer.
+Some hard-real-time systems are an example: An operation has to be completed within a fixed time with an error or a correct answer.
 In the absence of appropriate time estimation tools, this is hard to guarantee for exceptions.
 Such systems (e.g. flight control software) typically also ban the use of dynamic (heap) memory.